Killing of John T. Williams

 On August 30, 2010, John T. Williams, a Native American woodcarver, was shot four times by Officer Ian Birk of the Seattle Police Department.
 Williams died at the scene.
 The shooting was ruled "unjustified" by the police department's Firearms Review Board.
 The department's actions were scrutinized by the United States Department of Justice as a result of the incident.

 Biography

 John T. Williams was born on February 27, 1960.
-A member of the Nuu-chah-nulth tribe, Williams lived variously during his childhood Seattle, Victoria, and Vancouver, British Columbia.
+A member of the Nuu-chah-nulth tribe, Williams lived variously during his childhood in Seattle, Victoria, and Vancouver, British Columbia.
 According to Williams' family, he was a seventh generation woodcarver.
 Williams had battled alcoholism during much of his adult life and had spent time at Western State Hospital, a mental institution in Pierce County, Washington.

 Shooting

 At about 4:15 p.m. on August 30, 2010, Birk was driving his patrol car and saw Williams near Boren Avenue and Howell Street.
 The dashboard camera of Birk's patrol car showed Williams walk "through the crosswalk, hunched over (with) something in his hands, then disappear(ing) offscreen".
 Birk emerged from his patrol car with his pistol drawn.
 Birk yelled, "Hey", "Hey… Hey!", "Put the knife down", "Put the knife down.
 Put the knife down!"
 Less than 5 seconds after the first "Hey", the sound of gunshots was recorded on the camera.
 Williams had been holding a "scrap of wood" and "a single-blade pocketknife".
 Officers who arrived on the scene after the shooting and nearby witnesses later observed that the knife Williams was carrying was closed.